bryant-treacle/SSL_Traffic_Hunting/README.md

 ##### Note: To add additional hashes to the blacklist append the hash to the bottom of the ja3_known_bad_blacklist.txt file.

 ## Elastalsert rule for whitelisting client JA3 Hashes
 ##### An Elastalert whitelist rule has been provied to help baseline(whitelist) the known GOOD client JA3 hashes.
-This technique is great for detecting anomolies on SSL traffic within your organization.
+This technique is great for detecting anomolies in SSL traffic within your organization.
 To use the whitelist, add all known good hashes to the ja3_baseline_whitelist.txt file, and move following files to the /etc/elastalert/rules folder:
     - ja3_baseline_whitelist.yaml
     - ja3_baseline_whitelist.txt